 What Is A Crypto Card?

-A crypto card is either a physical or digital card that can come in one of three types: crypto credit card; crypto debit card or crypto prepaid card.
-Understanding the differences between these three types of crypto cards will help to inform your decision with regard to which to sign up for.
+A crypto card is either a physical or digital card that can come in one of three types: credit card; debit card or prepaid card.
+Understanding the differences between these three will help to inform your decision with regard to which to sign up for.

 Essentially, no crypto card currently allows you to spend your crypto assets directly in-store or online.
 All three crypto card options need to convert your cryptocurrency to fiat currency first before it can be used.
 This is something that may change in the future, however, as Visa and Mastercard have both committed to trialling the ability to spend cryptocurrency directly.